buz321/MySQL-Tableau-portfolio/README.md

 (*when you are using a measure in the "Rows" section in Tableau, you must always aggregate the data in a certain way*)

-(note: you can select each departments in Tableau)
+(note: you can select each department in Tableau)

 ``` MySQL
 SELECT